Oral cancer screening is an examination performed by a dentist or doctor to look for signs of cancer or precancerous conditions in your mouth.

 Oral exams for oral cancer screening have some limitations, such as:

 Oral cancer screening could lead to additional tests.
-Many people have sores in their mouths, with the great majority being noncancerous.
+Many people have sores in their mouths, with the great majority of these sores being noncancerous.
 An oral exam can't determine which sores are cancerous and which are not.

 - Oral cancer screening can't detect all mouth cancers.
 It can be difficult to detect areas of abnormal cells just by looking at your mouth, so it's possible that a small cancer or precancerous lesion could go undetected.